pineman/pineman.github.io/posts/2023-05-07_ruby-bug-shell-gem.md

 inspect the IO object that fails.
 This turns out to be slightly tricky and the binary I build is missing many things (probably missing lots of configure flags), so I use ruby-build and its env vars.
-This works - I can debug ruby, create a breakpoint in `io.c`, where `close` is implemented, and inspect the object at the address I got earlier.
+This works - I can debug ruby (using `lldb`), create a breakpoint in `io.c`, where `close` is implemented, and inspect the object at the address I got earlier.
 I print some bytes off the pointer, and the only interesting thing I see is the string `pandoc`, which I am running using the backticks method to convert markdown to html.
 This gives me a clue that the IO object is coming from the backticks method somehow [^4], somewhere, but I want to be completely sure.

 I realize I'm in a nice VM environment - it ought to be instrumentable and introspectable, right?
 So I use `ObjectSpace.dump_all(output: io)`